5 Reasons to Visit the UK Outside of London

 Knaresborough is a quaint little market town located in Yorkshire in the North of England.
 It's a great little place to stay in a homely B&B with plenty of local shops, bars and restaurants around and many great little walks.
 A visit to Mother Shipton's cave is a must-do activity here.
 It's said that Mother Shipton was a hermit with Nostradamus-like abilities with a knack for predicting future events.

-3. Ambleside, The Lake District
+Visit Ambleside in The Lake District

 Of course, if you do visit Manchester then a visit wouldn't be complete without a visit to a football match.
 Manchester has 2 Premier League clubs that split the city's fanbase in 2.
 You're either a red or you're a blue.
 Manchester United are the reds and Manchester City are the blues.
 The rivalry has hotted up in recent years following the acquisition of Manchester City by the Abu Dhabi United Group who have invested billions of dollars to make City a global force.